6 Best Renters Insurance Companies in New Hampshire of 2025

 Editor's Rating (4.5 Stars out of 5)

 Cost-conscious New Hampshire residents love State Farm.
-A policy from State Farm costs about $110 per year, which is about $45 per year less than the state average and $77 per year less than the average cost of renters insurance in the U.S.
+A policy from State Farm costs about $110 per year, about $45 per year less than the state average and $77 per year less than the average cost of renters insurance in the U.S.

 State Farm offers standard renters insurance policies covering property damage, personal liability, and medical payments to others.
 For those concerned about inflation, add-on inflation protection is available.